Few internet resources have managed to influence me and my life.

 Tools and resources I use regularly

 - Search: Google.
+(Hey, thats obvious as of 2010s!.. but I said that when there were more than one search engine.)
 Besides searching for information, Im also using the search engine to check the usage and relative frequency of English words and phrases.
 Im a non-native speaker; these searches help me figure what usage is more correct in English.
 The Internet indexed by the search engine is way larger than any dictionary, which allows to solve many language questions by just looking at the statistics and diving into the search results for a few examples.
 (For the sake of history, lets mention I used AltaVista before Google added search for exact phrases, which was around 2002, I think.)

 - Wayback Machine: if a site or page you are looking for is gone from its original URL, you can probably find its archive copy here.